 The main reason we have posted these here is to facilitate online worship during these difficult times.

-Also note that since these recordings were made for specific liturgies they do not represent a cross-section of the music used at Corpus Christi, but rather reflect this cycle of the seasons of Lent, Easter, and now, the beginning of Ordinary Time (that is, during the time when we have practiced social distancing because of COVID-19).
+Also note that since these recordings were made for specific liturgies they do not represent the full cross-section of the music used at Corpus Christi, but rather reflect this cycle of the seasons of Lent, Easter, Summer Ordinary Time, and now, part of Fall Ordinary Time (that is, during the time when we have practiced social distancing because of COVID-19).

 In humble gratitude, we acknowledge the gift the composers of this music have made in bringing these works to The Church.